mariapapadimitriou/sentiment-analysis-cnn/README.md

 # Python Files and Code Used from Other Repos

-sentiment-analysis-cnn-svm.ipynb: adapted from https://github.com/AFAgarap/cnn-svm
+image-recognition-cnn-svm.ipynb: adapted from https://github.com/AFAgarap/cnn-svm

-image-recognition-cnn-svm.ipynb: adapted from https://github.com/bentrevett/pytorch-sentiment-analysis/blob/master/4%20-%20Convolutional%20Sentiment%20Analysis.ipynb
+sentiment-analysis-cnn.ipynb: adapted from https://github.com/bentrevett/pytorch-sentiment-analysis/blob/master/4%20-%20Convolutional%20Sentiment%20Analysis.ipynb

-[CNN SVM sent.
-Anal.py]: our own program; using methodologies and parts of code from the two previous files.
+sentiment-analysis-cnn-svm.ipynb: our own program; using methodologies and parts of code from the two previous files.

 # Setup and Run